 Why does Vermont have a beverage container law?

-Vermont’s Beverage Container Law ("bottle bill") started out as a litter law as a way to clean up Vermont’s roadsides.
-Over the years, the Bottle Bill has evolved into a successful recycling program.
+Vermont’s Beverage Container and Redemption Law ("the Bottle Bill") began as a litter law intended to clean up Vermont’s roadsides.
+Over the years, the Bottle Bill evolved into a successful recycling program.
+Under the law, anyone can return a covered bottle or can to a retailer or redemption center to redeem the deposit (5-15 cents).

 What beverages ARE covered under the Bottle Bill Law?